glennhenry/cs-notes/docs/computer-networking/31-wi-fi/wi-fi.md

 - **[2.4 GHz vs 5 GHz WiFi: What is the difference? | PowerCert](https://youtu.be/J_bf_KE5llQ?si=mDP5uaguw2uDLftZ)**
 - **[Wireless Access Point vs Wi-Fi Router | PowerCert](https://youtu.be/OxiY4yf6GGg?si=58jsyWGQjuk4K0o6)**

-**Wireless Fidelity (Wi-Fi)** is a technology that allows electronic devices to connect to a[ local area network (LAN)](/computer-networking/lan-wan) wirelessly.
+**Wireless Fidelity (Wi-Fi)** is a technology that allows electronic devices to connect to a [local area network (LAN)](/computer-networking/lan-wan) wirelessly.
 It enables devices such as computers, smartphones, tablets, and other devices to access the internet and communicate with each other without the need for physical wired connections.

 It is one of a wireless network protocol that uses radio waves as the medium to exchange data.
 Each device will need a central point access such as Wi-Fi [router](/computer-networking/router).

 A packet of data in digital form is transformed into an analog signal.
-Analog signal will be send into the receiver, this is done by the [modulation and demodulation (modem)](/computer-networking/dial-up-modem) process.
+Analog signal will be sent into the receiver, this is done by the [modulation and demodulation (modem)](/computer-networking/dial-up-modem) process.
 The Wi-Fi router will connect to the modem and forward the data packet into the destined device in the local network.

 ![Wi-Fi router](./wifi-router.png)
 Source : https://youtu.be/mPMGRILsOVk?si=D7PjKsfm1TouFWk4&t=133